|Cactus Flower Tower summit

 Estimated approach time: 3 hours

 From the top of the route follow the west ridge down.
-The descent includes some low fifth class downclimbs and several single rope raps.
-As of 12 March 2011 the route was (mostly) cairned and had functional rap anchors.
+The descent includes some low fifth class downclimbs and/or an (optional) single rope rap.
+As Scott M noted the lower rap off the tree at the end of the W ridge can be avoided by scrambling down and left.
+As of 04 January 2014 the route was (mostly) cairned and had functional rap anchors.
 The cairns, however, are not always obvious.
 For the most part the descent route follows the easiest path down low angled slabs.
-We did most of the descent in the dark (not recommended), but managed to stay on route following this method.
-For perspective, you will end up upstream from the slick slab that drops you into the stream bed on the Black Orpheus descent.
-Follow Oak Creek Canyon back to the trail.
+The first time I topped out we did most of the descent in the dark (not recommended), but managed to stay on route following this method.
+For perspective, you will end up in a side drainage upstream from the slick slab that drops you into the stream bed on the Black Orpheus descent.
+Head downstream and follow the main Oak Creek Canyon back to the trail.

 60m rope.
 Double rack to 3", but somewhat dependent on your comfort level on fairly sustained 5.8.
 Note that the two 5.8 pitches are almost a full rope's length.
 Fixed anchors on all pitches 5.8 and up.
 Small gear (<0.5" including small nuts) required for the 10a pitch, but given the availability of gear placements a single set should suffice.
 To avoid rope drag bring some slings (versus all draws), including a double-length one for P2.